Solartraveler/solarclock/minimatrix/software/readme.md

 -Many many settings:

-  -Brighnes manual/automated
+..* Brightness manual/automated

-  -Show seconds/hide seconds
+..* Show seconds/hide seconds

-  -Manual charger control
+..* Manual charger control

-  -Set mAh of battery
+..* Set mAh of battery

-  -Set calibrated value for charge measurement
+..* Set calibrated value for charge measurement

-  -Set level for accepted DCF77 error
+..* Set level for accepted DCF77 error

-  -Set refreshrate
+..* Set refreshrate

-  -Set volume of beep
+..* Set volume of beep

-  -Set frequency of beep
+..* Set frequency of beep

-  -Set current consumption for used LEDs
+..* Set current consumption for used LEDs

-  -Set time until alarm goes off anyway
+..* Set time until alarm goes off anyway

-  -Select which type debug messages should be printed on the RS232 interface
+..* Select which type debug messages should be printed on the RS232 interface

-  -Set charger between on/off/automatic
+..* Set charger between on/off/automatic

-  -Selects if clock should switch display completely off when dark
+..* Selects if clock should switch display completely off when dark

 -Showing many informations:

-  -Current voltage
+..* Current voltage

-  -Current charging current
+..* Current charging current

-  -Current charged state of battery
+..* Current charged state of battery

-  -Consument mAh since power on
+..* Consumend mAh since power on

-  -Quality of DCF77 signal
+..* Quality of DCF77 signal

-  -Raw value of one key
+..* Raw value of one key

-  -Raw value of lightning sensor
+..* Raw value of lightning sensor

-  -Show RC oscillator and CPU usage (percentage of time they are not stopped)
+..* Show RC oscillator and CPU usage (percentage of time they are not stopped)

-  -And shows even more with RS232 connected
+..* And shows even more with RS232 connected

 ### Known bugs: